Highlights from the Ratings and Financial Report for Sunstone Hotel Investors Inc. (SHO)

-Sunstone Hotel Investors Inc. (NYSE:SHO) went down by -3.41% from its latest closing price compared to the recent 1-year high of $13.91.
-The company’s stock price has collected -0.68% of loss in the last five trading sessions.
+Sunstone Hotel Investors Inc. (NYSE:SHO) went down by -0.17% from its latest closing price compared to the recent 1-year high of $13.91.
+The company’s stock price has collected 0.34% of gains in the last five trading sessions.
 Press Release reported on 12/06/21 that Sunstone Hotel Investors Completes Disposition Of Embassy Suites La Jolla And Acquisition Of Four Seasons Resort Napa Valley

 Is It Worth Investing in Sunstone Hotel Investors Inc. (NYSE :SHO) Right Now?